-School: 20
+School:

 Name of Complainant:

 Address:

 Phone:

-Complainant represents:

-Self

-Organization (name)

-Other Group
+Complainant represents: A current student in the Huron School District as one of the following: Self

+Legal guardian

+Parent

-Author and title of challenged item -,
+Author and title of challenged item

-Type of material (e.g. book, film, etc.) } Source, publisher, producer, etc - Copyright or release date . : Date complainant reviewed material in its entirety Describe and locate [e.g. page numbers in a book, scene(s) in a video, etc.] objection material. onable Why does the complainant believe material is inappropriate for use?
-What does the complainant believe might result from continued use of this material?)
-E/2021
+Type of material (e.g., book, film, etc.)

+Source, publisher, producer, etc.

+Copyright or release date

+Date complainant reviewed material in its entirety

+Describe and locate [e.g., page numbers in a book, scene(s) in a video, etc.] objectionable material.

-Are there conditions under instructional program? which you believe this material might be a value to the What do you believe is the theme and purpose of this item?
-Are you aware of the judgn nent of this work by critics or authoritative sources?
-Are you aware of the instru ctional purpose for using this work?
-Do not assign or re Withdraw it from a Withdraw it for re-e evaluation by the department. use under a specific teacher' guidance. department chairperson, pri media specialist.
-A committ ted form, the principal will request review of the challenged of committee.
-The committee may consist of a teacher and/or ncipal, parent, students (when appropriate), curriculum specialist, ee shall be appointed and shall be convened within 20 days after with the school principal.
-Vacation days and weekend days are summer.
-Complainant Date
+Why does the complainant believe material is inappropriate for use?
+What does the complainant believe might result from continued use of this material?
+Are there conditions under which you believe this material might be of value to the instructional program?
+What do you believe is the theme and purpose of this item?
+Are you aware of the judgment of this work by critics or authoritative sources?
+Are you aware of the instructional purpose for using this work?
+What would you prefer your school personnel to do about this piece of material?
+Do not assign or recommend it to my child.
+Withdraw it from all students.
+Withdraw it for re-evaluation by the department.
+Restrict for special use under a specific teacher' guidance.
+Assign alternative material.
+Other department chairperson, principal, parent, students (when appropriate), curriculum specialist, media specialist.
+A committee shall be appointed and shall be convened within 20 days after the complaint has been filed with the school principal.
+Vacation days and weekend days are excluded, except during the summer.